How to Immigrate From Trinidad and Tobago to Canada

 Steps for EE Canada

-If you want to apply for EE, here is a simple checklist you can complete to get started.
+If you want to apply for Express Entry (EE), here is a simple checklist you can complete to get started.

 EE Canada Checklist: